My book reviews include full spoilers. To see other books I’ve reviewed, please click HERE.

 There are a lot of Wuthering Heights readers who view Heathcliff as a tragic romantic figure.
 I can accept that he is a tragic character.
 He is an orphan boy who underwent tremendous abuse throughout the latter years of his childhood.
 We see that he is bright, cunning, strong, and resourceful.
 We are left to wonder what heights he might have scaled were he brought up in a house filled with love.
 However, I do disagree with the interpretation of this character as ultimately a romantic one.
 The latter half of the novel is filled with almost nothing but violence and cruelty from Heathcliff.
 I feel a great amount of sympathy for the boy Heathcliff but ultimately the man is responsible for his evil actions.
 Unlike the malevolent Hindley, Heathcliff’s cruelty does not seem to be born out of some innate characteristic he was born with.
 Heathcliff’s meanness is intentional and purposeful.
 He can and often does reign himself in when doing so suits his greater designs.

 While I do not agree with Heathcliff as a romantic figure (tragic or otherwise), we do meet a romantic figure in Hareton.
 Hindley’s son is treated abusively by Heathcliff.
 However, in contrast with his abuser Heathcliff, the cruelty does not snuff out Hareton’s goodness.
 He wants to be better and like Heathcliff, ultimately sets out to raise himself up from his circumstances and his own ignorance.
 Heathcliff’s motivation for self-elevation is revenge.
-Hareton’s motivation is love Even as his abuser dies, Hareton is the primary person grieving him – and it seems genuine.
+Hareton’s motivation is love.
+Even as his abuser dies, Hareton is the primary person grieving him – and it seems genuine.
 Hareton’s indomitable love is his primary characteristic.

-Themes aside, the novel is well-written, grounded in a refreshing, albeit brutal, Victorian realism, and focuses heavily on a topic (the transitive property of cruelty) that I believe is actually important.
+Themes aside, the novel is well-written, grounded in a refreshing, albeit brutal, Victorian realism, and focuses heavily on a topic (the transitive nature of cruelty) that I believe is actually important.
 Being able to see and understand cycles of abuse are necessary before one can set a course of action to break those same cycles.
 Hareton’s love – in spite of everything – ultimately played the biggest role in breaking the cycle of abuse that begins with Hindley, his father.

 The novel also overlays its own realism with a spooky ethereal quality that makes everything around it more suspenseful while also not subtracting from its realism.
 Is Heathcliff mad?
 Is Older Catherine really visiting him from beyond the grave?
 Did they eventually meet up as ghosts?
 We never really find out for sure.
-I think hinting at that outcome while not letting the reader know for sure is a good compromise for the mixed feelings Heathcliff creates throughout the novel prior to his death.
+I think hinting at that outcome while not letting the reader know for certain is a good compromise for the mixed feelings Heathcliff creates throughout the novel prior to his death.

 I listened to the audio recording done by Joanne Frogatt.
 She is brilliant.
 Her performance greatly aided me in getting through the hard to endure portions of the book.
 If you want to tackle this book, I definitely recommend her audio recording.